 A Valued Partnership

 Bank of America has been an exceptional partner of Kansas City Ballet since 2006.
-Charitable giving to KC Ballet from Bank of America Corporate and the Foundation has totaled more than $1.3 million dollars.
+Charitable giving to KC Ballet from Bank of America Corporate and the Foundation have totaled more than $1.3 million dollars.

 Through their generosity, Bank of America has been the Presenting Sponsor of The Nutcracker annually since 2010, invested in the Ballet’s home, the Todd Bolender Center for Dance & Creativity, supported the Artistic Director search which brought the remarkable Devon Carney to Kansas City, contributed to the Annual Ballet Ball and The Sugar Plum Fairy Children’s Ball, as well as provided general operating support.